 Other Skin Problems

-Because our skin is the most visible reflection of what's going on in our bodies, people equate healthy skin with beauty.
-But healthy skin is about more than just good looks; it's essential to our survival.
+Healthy skin is about more than just good looks; it's essential to our survival.
 So keep your skin glowing with the right skin care techniques and by eating well and getting lots of exercise.